The Other Side (comics)

-The Other Side is a five-issue 2006 Vietnam War-themed comic book mini-series published by DC Comics as a part of its Vertigo imprint.
+The Other Side is a five-issue 2006 Vietnam War-themed comic book miniseries published by American company DC Comics as a part of its Vertigo imprint.
 It was written by Jason Aaron and illustrated by Cameron Stewart.
 Stewart travelled to Vietnam to do extensive visual research.

-Story
+Plot

-It tells parallel stories of an American soldier, PFC Bill Everette, and a North Vietnamese soldier, Vo Binh Dai, as they join their respective armies.
+The comic tells parallel stories of an American Marine, PFC Bill Everette, and a North Vietnamese soldier, Vo Binh Dai, as they join their respective armies.
 As they fight for their countries, the horror of the war wears upon their soul and sanity.

 Collection

-It was reprinted in a hardcover collection by Image Comics in 2017.
+The Other Side was reprinted in a hardcover collection by Image Comics in 2017.